 In a limited number of cases we use your personal identifiable information in automated processes to make decisions about you.
 These are:

-- Our Homes Direct website uses automation in order to search, decide and provide our potential customers with information on suitable homes based on the information you provide.
+- Our Midland Heart Homes website uses automation in order to search, decide and provide our potential customers with information on suitable homes based on the information you provide.

 We need to do this in order to: